spindragon/EBH_Learning/README.md

 Eric C. Wong
 UC San Diego

+These are Jupyter Lab notebooks that reproduce the examples in the above paper. procedural.ipynb reproduces Figure 2 episodic.ipynb reproduces Figure 3 associative.ipynb reproduces Figure 4

 This software is Copyright © 2019 The Regents of the University of California.
 All Rights Reserved.
 Permission to copy, modify, and distribute this software and its documentation for educational, research and non-profit purposes, without fee, and without a written agreement is hereby granted,